 In the aftermath of a devastating truck accident, the search for answers and accountability begins.
 Amidst the wreckage and emotional turmoil, one piece of evidence stands out – the truck driver’s logbook.
-This document holds extraordinary value in truck accident lawsuits, often revealing the events leading up to the crash.
+The driver’s logbooks hold extraordinary value in truck accident lawsuits, often revealing the events leading up to the crash.

 A truck driver’s logbook is a record of a commercial truck driver’s service hours (HOS).
 It’s a tool designed to promote safety by ensuring drivers adhere to federal regulations regarding how much time they can spend behind the wheel.